aostrom-dev/cld/README.md

 ```
 Given: An application

-When: A developer pushes new commits on Github (with failing tests)
+When: A developer pushes new commits on GitHub (with failing tests)

-Then: The Github action doesn't build the image, FluxCD doesn't pull the new image, the application isn't updated
+Then: The GitHub action doesn't build the image, FluxCD doesn't pull the new image, the application isn't updated
 ```

 ### STEP 02